Configure Jira

 Create Issues Permissions "EDIT_ISSUES" Status Synchronization Enables Tenable to update key fields, push risk data (like VPR), and change the ticket status (e.g., from Resolved to Resurfaced).
 Edit Issues Permissions "LINK_ISSUES" Audit Trail Creates the essential link between the Tenable finding and the corresponding Jira ticket, enabling the Ticket Log functionality.
 Link Issues Permissions "MODIFY_REPORTER" Ticket Creation Required to automatically generate new tickets for findings that match the initiative's criteria.
 Browse Project Permissions "USER_PICKER" Ticket Creation Often referred to as Browse Users or similar, this option allows a user to search for and select other users or groups from a directory.
 Browse Project Permissions -

-A Jira project with the following fields enabled for issues:
+Have a Jira project with the following fields enabled for issues:

 Important: You must have at least one Jira project for the configuration to function as expected.-